Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - 31005 Orchard Lake Rd, Farmington Hills, MI

 - I-696 Orchard Lake Rd exit.
-Two miles north, on the left side, just South of 14 Mile Rd, across from Kmart, in the shopping plaza nest to the Borders and behind the California Pizza Kitchen.
+Two miles north, on the left side, just South of 14 Mile Rd, in the shopping plaza next to the Borders and behind the California Pizza Kitchen.

 - Free to look.